Puduvayal

 Puduvayal is a town in Karaikudi taluk, Sivaganga district in the Indian state of Tamil Nadu.
 It is a town located in the Chettinad region of the Sivagangai district.
 On road, it is 12 km away from Karaikudi and 21 km away from Aranthangi.
 This town is famous for its rice mills.
 Puduvayal is the 2nd largest rice producer in Tamil Nadu.
-Puduvayal is an important commercial centre for trade in the Sivaganga district and part of the suburban region of Karaikudi.
+Puduvayal is an important commercial centre for trade in the Sivaganga district and part of the suburban region of Karaikudi Municipal Corporation.
 The town is famous for its Veerasekara Umaiyambigai Temple (Sakkottai area).
 Nearby Kandanur is famous for Kandanur Sivan Kovil—which is a replica of the Madurai Meenakshi Temple—built by Nagarthars.

 Location

 The town is situated in the Sivagangai District.
 It is about 10 kilometers from Karaikudi on the Karaikudi-Aranthangi road in Tamil Nadu, India.
 Its geographical coordinates are 13.19°N 80.10°E and its original name (with diacritics) is Puduvāyal.
 The town is at an altitude of 39 ft.
 Its pincode is 630–108.